+Our Values

-Our Values help MiWay employees guide their decisions and actions.
-MiWay employees live by our corporate values of Trust, Quality and Excellence, and employees are also guided by two additional values that help MiWay deliver quality service to our customers:
+As a leading organization it is important we continue to live by our corporate values of Trust, Quality and Excellence.
+They guide our decisions and actions and form the basis of how we act.
+At MiWay, we live by two additional values that help MiWay deliver quality service to our customers.

-- Teamwork The sense of purpose employees have at MiWay, working and sharing across all groups to deliver an excellent experience to our customers. - Commitment MiWay is committed to working with passion in our individual contributions and with dedication to our team effort.
+Teamwork - The sense of purpose employees have at MiWay, working and sharing across all groups to deliver an excellent experience to our customers.

+Commitment - MiWay is committed to working with passion in our individual contributions and with dedication to our team effort.